aminrj/devops-labs/70/README.md

-# Deploy Kafka on Kubernetes
+# Kafka Cluster install on Kubernetes and Monitoring with Grafana

 This tutorial walks through how to:

 - Deploy a Kafka cluster within Kubernetes using Strimzi Kafka Operator
-- Create a simple application that uses the deployed Kafka cluster
 - Enable monitoring of usefull Kafka metrics with Prometheus and Grafana

 ## Deploy Kafka on Kubernetes (using Minikube)